Article

 Structures shall incorporate elements of variation on any façade facing a frontage, public open space, or common open space.
 Variation shall be achieved as follows:

-1. For multi-family attached dwellings when units not on sublots, one of the following shall be incorporated into the design of the structure:
+1. For multi-family attached buildings when units not on sublots, one of the following shall be incorporated into the design of the structure:

 Windows, doors, porches, or other architectural features are required on all frontage-facing facades to avoid the appearance of blank walls.

-1 Zoning Administrator may allow adjustments to standards if adjacent average sidewalk grade is greater than 10% or to comply with federal and state law.
+1 Zoning Administrator may allow adjustments to standards if adjacent average sidewalk slope is greater than 10% or to comply with federal and state law.

 1. Residential Building Design Standards in the N2-C Zoning District

-The table below establishes building design standards for multi-family attached when units not on sublots and multi-family stacked development within the N2-C Zoning District.
+The table below establishes building design standards for multi-family attached when units not on sublots and multi-family stacked development, either as standalone buildings or as components of multi-dwelling developments, within the N2-C Zoning District.

 Table 5-8: N2-C Zoning District Residential Building Design Standards